 Graphics card buyer’s guide

 However, Intel is working on a dedicated graphics card as well.
-If you’re a fan of the company, you can wait for their launch.
+So if you’re a fan of the company, you can wait for their launch.

 Regardless of the brand, there are several factors to weigh when making a purchase, including the following: